Targeted Cross-Validation: Method and Main Result

 \subsection{Multiple data splittings}

 In practice, we apply the TCV with multiple data splittings in order to lower the variability of the selection result.
+The need of a number of data splittings to achieve stability in the outcome of selection is numerically demonstrated in \cite{zhan2021profile}.
 The training set and test set in each single splitting are assumed to be independent.
 With any multiple-splitting method, we obtain a set of MSEs for each candidate.
 Next, we introduce two ways to combine the results.
 Let $\widehat{f}_{n_1,k}^{(j)}$ with $j\in\mathcal J$ be the estimators from the candidate procedures based on the training set in the $k$-th splitting.
 Let $K$ denote the total number of splittings.
 We define

 for the multiple splitting TCV by averaging and by voting, respectively.
 The two multiple splitting TCV methods will select $\delta_j\in\mathcal M$ that minimizes $MTCV_{W_n}^a(\delta_j)$ and maximizes $MTCV_{W_n}^v(\delta_j)$, respectively.
 The following corollary shows that the TCV with multiple splittings is also $W_n$-consistent.